NFL finale is showdown for playoffs: Chargers at Raiders

 ”Each week has a life of its own in the NFL.
 It’s having a life of its own since the beginning, and that’s the way we need to treat things around here,” Chargers coach Brandon Staley said. ”And the more, the longer that we’re here, the more people will realize that every week is going to feel like this coming week.”

-Also in the mix for the final wild-card slot in the AFC — New England owns one of them — are the Colts, the Steelers and the Ravens.
+Also in the mix for the final wild-card slot in the AFC – New England owns one of them – are the Colts, the Steelers and the Ravens.
 If Indianapolis wins next Sunday at Jacksonville, it’s in.
-Pittsburgh (7-7-1) must win out; it plays Monday night at home against Cleveland, then visits Baltimore (8-8) and still could fall short.
+Pittsburgh (8-7-1) gets in with a win at Baltimore (8-8) next Sunday and a Colts loss, as long as the Chargers-Raiders game doesn’t end in a tie.

 Baltimore needs all sorts of help, but is mathematically alive and must break a five-game slide on Sunday against Pittsburgh.
 The Ravens would get the nod if they finish at 9-8 with the Chargers and Colts because they swept the other teams.
-But if the Raiders are 9-8 along with Baltimore and Indy, Las Vegas goes for the same reason.
+But they wouldn’t go if Miami also gets to 9-8.
+The Colts would get that tiebreaker based on conference record.

+If the Raiders lose and finish 9-8, they would still make the playoffs if Indianapolis and Pittsburgh both lose.

 The league also switched two games from Sunday to Saturday.
 Kansas City, already the AFC West champion, will be at Denver, followed by Dallas at Philadelphia.
 Neither of those games has the strong postseason implications of Chargers-Raiders.